Efficacy and Safety of GMRx2 Compared to Dual Combinations for the Treatment of Hypertension

 INTERVENTION:

 Single-Blind Active Run-In Period.
 Enrolled participants will be asked to discontinue their current BP-lowering drug(s) and undergo a single-blind active run-in period for 4 weeks with GMRx2 dose version 2.
-Participants will be advised to take the capsule once daily in the morning at the same time (± 2 hours) before home BP measurement is performed.
+Participants will be advised to take the capsule once daily in the morning at approximately the same time each day.
+For days on which BP is being measured, the capsule should be taken directly after the morning home BP measurement.

 Recruitment & Eligibility